Can I have that in writing?

 How the humble shopping list will save you time, money and cut food waste.

-630,000 tonnes of food and drink are thrown away from our homes each year, costing each household on average £700 / year.
-Aside from the hole this eats into our weekly budget, this food waste also has serious long-term impact on the environment.
+Aside from the hole this eats into our weekly budget, this waste of good food also has a serious long-term impact on the environment.
 There is a simple way to cut down on food waste though, and save money and time into the bargain – the humble shopping list!

 The simplest way to save shoe leather when food shopping is to make a quick shopping list!
 It may be an obvious suggestion, but how many times have you rushed off to the shops only to find yourself unsure whether you already have enough milk, rice or potatoes?

 Not only that, but we know that shopping day is bin day - we buy by habit without checking to see if we already had it, and the old food gets thrown away to make space for the new!

 We have the following quick tips to help make list-making second nature.
 Spend a few minutes planning your list before you leave the house and you’ll navigate the shopping aisles in a much shorter trip.

 Keep a pad and pen in the kitchen - when you’ve got through the last of your favourites such as milk or cheese scribble it down on the list.